mchav/mchav.github.io/_posts/2025-09-11-an-introduction-to-program-synthesis.md

 Think of each `Program` as a tree node: `SValue "foo"` is a leaf; `Tail v`, `Head v` have one child; `Concat l r` has two children; `Substring start end g` has three. `interpret` walks that tree.
 Each line says, "if the node looks like this shape, do this."
 Haskell lets us write one equation per shape of input; the one that matches is used.

-Now we can define our also search strategy programtically.
+Now we can define our also search strategy programatically.
 To recap:

 1. **Start small**.
 Begin with the identity function and the input x.
-Optionally seed a few helpful constants (like " " or ".") and any characters shared across all inputs/outputs.
+Optionally, seed a few helpful constants (like " " or ".") and any characters shared across all inputs/outputs.
 2. **Grow candidates**.
 Repeatedly build bigger programs by:
     * Wrapping existing ones with Head, Tail, etc.
     * Concatenating any two existing ones.